kayg04/kayg.org/content/Updates/Time Flies By.md

 - Ali Abdaal's video about his Calendar System - https://youtu.be/6o2tm00Ar8A

-- My girlfriend who keeps listening to my babbling so I realise things which work and do not work when I speak them out loud.
+- My girlfriend who keeps listening to my babbling so I realise things which work and do not work when I speak them out loud, allowing for new ideas to emerge.